writethedocs/www/docs/sponsorship/index.rst

 and each of these is able to be sponsored at a different level:

 * Our :doc:`/conf/index` each have their own sponsorship prospectus
-    - Our upcoming :doc:`Portland online conference </conf/portland/2020/online-prospectus/>`
+    - Our upcoming :doc:`Portland online conference </conf/portland/2020/sponsors/online-prospectus>`
-..  - Our upcoming :doc:`Prague online conference </conf/prague/2020/prospectus/>`
 * Our :doc:`/sponsorship/newsletter` with over {{ newsletter_subs }} subscribers
 * Our :doc:`/sponsorship/website` offers both logo sponsorships and advertising